lgilchrist/how_to_validate_your_ideas_quickly/deck.md

 ---

 #It's Not a Hackathon
+- More than 48 hrs
 - No API's
 - Focus on creating sustainable business

 ---

-#So Validating Is Important
+#Validating Your Idea Is Important
+- Find user's pain
-- Build something people want
+- Build something to fix it
-- Get users quickly
+- Do it all very quickly

 ---

-#Validating Saves:
+#Validating Qucickly Saves:
 - Time
 - Money
 - Code